coxhinkins

 HMRC Tax Warnings for UK Pensioners’ Savings and Pension Threshold Notices

-• What the Notices Are About: These letters are a heads up on how your savings interest is affecting your tax situation, taking into account your state pension, personal allowance and tax bands.
+• What the Notices Cover: These letters explain how your savings interest is affecting your overall tax position, taking into account your State Pension, Personal Allowance, and tax bands

-• What to Do Next: If you receive one of these letters, do not panic.
-Just take a look at your HMRC Tax Account, double check the interest totals, and if you need, get some advice or consider moving your savings to an ISA.
+• What to Do: If you receive one of these letters, do not panic.
+Log into your HMRC Personal Tax Account, check the interest totals shown, and if the figures look right, consider moving some savings into a Cash ISA to prevent the same issue next year

 When and Why Does HMRC Send a Tax Warning?